Korean Confederation of Trade Unions: Factions

-Other issues
+Other activities

-The KCTU is a labor union with a prominent leftist tendency and has traditionally supported the labor movement of foreign workers living in the South Korea.
+The KCTU is a labor union with a prominent leftist tendency and has traditionally supported the labor movement of foreign workers living in South Korea.
 In 2001, a labor union of only foreign workers under the KCTU was formed, which is said to be the first in South Korean history.
-The KCTU is currently actively voicing its voice on the issue of human rights violations of foreign workers.
+As of 2022, the KCTU has spoken on the issue of human rights violations against foreign workers.